neo4j-drivers/seabolt/README.md

 Seabolt is the C Connector Library for Neo4j.
 The library supports multiple versions of the Bolt protocol through the new _Connector API_ and will provide a base layer for a number of language drivers.

-This project is a work in progress, so we're not yet able to accept issues or contributions.
-Sorry!

 ## Installing from packages

 ### Linux (Ubuntu)